I am discussing birth control options for a corn allergy. Last update: December 14, 2020

-Here is what I know about the options so far.
+Here is what I know about the options.

 These are available in both latex and silicone.
 The material should be corn free.
 However they are most effective when used with a spermicide, and there is no known corn free spermicide out there.
 Some people make their own using various natural products like neem or lemon juice, but I am not going to speak to the efficacy or advisability of doing that.
 Something else to be aware of with diaphragms is that their effectiveness rate is not great compared to other methods.